-- 1. If you have any signs of illness, do not come to class. - 2.
-In order to protect all campus community members, the University requires everyone to wear facemasks/cloths on campus.
+- 1. If you have any signs of illness, do not come to class. - In order to protect all campus community members, the University requires everyone to wear facemasks/cloths on campus.
 Failure to do so is a violation of the code of student conduct. - 3.
 Wash hands with soap and water or clean with sanitizer frequently, and refrain from touching your face. - 4.
 If you have to cough or sneeze unexpectedly, please be mindful of others nearby and cough or sneeze into your elbow or shield yourself the best you can. - 5.
-If you have been exposed to others who have tested positive for COVID-19, self-quarantine consistent with current CDC guidelines.
+If you have been exposed to others who have tested positive for COVID-19, follow LSU guidelines for reporting and quarantining.